 On April 11, 2013, Readdle released the new universal app documents for iPhone.
 It was a Long time to wait until ducements by readdle went universal.
 I personally like the clear design, although it is not as good as the design and workability of iStorage 2.

-Documents by readdle is the FTP app with the biggest number of supported cloud services: Altogether 7 distinguished ones are supported.
-The biggest disadvantage of documents: It does not Support any remote Computers, escpecially no Macs or Time Capsule / Airport Extreme NAS.
+Documents by Readdle is the FTP app with the biggest number of supported cloud services: Altogether 7 distinguished ones are supported.
+The biggest disadvantage of documents: It does not Support any remote Computers, especially no Macs or Time Capsule / Airport Extreme NAS.